ruby-processing/PiCrate/docs/_methods/settings.md

 title:  "settings"
 permalink: methods/settings.html
 ---
 All sketches require a user defined [settings][settings] method.
 This is where you define the sketch size (can be fullscreen) and render mode.
-Regular processing sketches hide this in a pre-process step that converts `pde` code to valid java code (on linux you can find the java code in the `/tmp` folder, and in some other temporary location on MacOS and Windows).
+Regular processing sketches hide this in a pre-process step that converts `pde` code to valid java code (on linux you can find the java code in the `/tmp` folder).

 Minimal code default renderer:-
 ```ruby